mosull20/destination-film-ms2/README.md

 * As a user of this website, I want to find some ideas for interesting places for my next holiday.
 * As a user, I love films and TV and want to travel to see where my favourite shows were filmed.
 * As a user, I want to find out where my favourite film or tv show was filmed and learn more about that location.
-* As a user, I want to be able to follow them on social media for the very latest updates.
+* As a user, I want to be able to follow the company on social media for the very latest updates.
-* As a user, I want to be able to easily find out how to contact the business if I want more information or have more questions.
+* As a user, I want to be able to easily find out how to contact the company if I want more information or have more questions.
 * As a user, I would like to be able to contact the company to make suggestions of what countries or places the site should feature in the future.